CocoaPods/blog.cocoapods.org/_posts/2024-11-30-CocoaPods-Specs-Repo.markdown

 ---
 layout: post
 title: "CocoaPods Trunk Read-only Plan"
 author: orta
 categories: cocoapods
 ---

 **TLDR: In two years we plan to turn CocoaPods trunk to be read-only.
-At that point, no new versions or pods will be added to trunk.**
+At that point, no new versions or pods will be added to trunk.** - Note, this post has been updated in May 2025.

 Last month I wrote about how CocoaPods is currently being maintained, I also noted that we were discussing converting the main CocoaPods spec repo "trunk" to be read-only: